swiftlang/swift-package-manager/Documentation/Usage.md

     $ swift package edit <package name> --path <path/to/dependency>

-For e.g., if `Foo` depends on `Bar` and you have a checkout of `Bar` at `/workspace/bar`:
+For example, if `Foo` depends on `Bar` and you have a checkout of `Bar` at `/workspace/bar`:

     foo$ swift package edit Bar --path /workspace/bar

 A checkout of `Bar` will be created if it doesn't exist at the given path.
-If checkout a exists, package manager will validate the package name at the given path and attach to it.
+If a checkout exists, package manager will validate the package name at the given path and attach to it.

-The package manager will also create a symlink in `Packages/` directory to the checkout path.
+The package manager will also create a symlink in the `Packages/` directory to the checkout path.

 Use unedit command to stop using the local checkout: